-Nowadays it is much easier to create beautiful black and white images in programs like Lightroom, Photoshop, or Silver Efex Pro 2 than it is to master the chemical darkroom process.
+Nowadays it is much easier to create beautiful black and white images in programs like Lightroom Classic, Photoshop, or Silver Efex Pro than it is to master the chemical darkroom process.
 But, sadly, many photographers don’t get to grips with the basics.
 The result is that their black and white photos are not nearly as good as they could be.

-Learn to use Lightroom to develop black and white photos
+Learn to use Lightroom Classic to develop black and white photos

-Once you’ve mastered Lightroom you can download the trial version of a black and white plugin like Silver Efex Pro 2 or Topaz B&W Effects.
-The main benefit of these plugins is that they have more tools than Lightroom for converting photos to black and white.
+Once you’ve mastered Lightroom Classic you can download the trial version of a plugin like Silver Efex Pro or Exposure X. The main benefit of these plugins is that they have more tools than Lightroom Classic for converting photos to black and white.

-For example, Silver Efex Pro 2 has better tools than Lightroom for emphasizing the textures in your photos.
-These photos were developed in Silver Efex Pro 2 and you can’t create the same effect in Lightroom.
+For example, Silver Efex Pro has better tools than Lightroom Classic for emphasizing the textures in your photos.
+I developed the photos below in Silver Efex Pro.
+You can’t create the same effects in Lightroom Classic.

 Learn more: A Brief Guide To Silver Efex Pro 2

-Topaz B&W Effects lets you emulate antique processes such as cyanotype, van dyke brown and albumen printing.
+Topaz B&W Effects (sadly no longer available) lets you emulate antique processes such as cyanotype, van dyke brown and albumen printing.
 I developed this photo using a van dyke brown preset.
-Again, it’s a unique look that you can’t create in Lightroom alone.
+Again, it’s a unique look that you can’t create in Lightroom Classic alone.

-This lesson is a bit tongue-in-cheek but hopefully you get the idea – some photographers have interesting misconceptions about black and white photography that prevent them from creating good images.
+This article is a bit tongue-in-cheek but hopefully you get the idea – some photographers have interesting misconceptions about black and white photography that prevent them from creating good images.